 Seeing the Wood from the Trees

 We’ve been at the consumer side of things.
 So we understand just how difficult it must be to see the wood for the trees when choosing timber windows and doors.

 The market is full of sub-standard products.
 Many of them may look fine when first installed.
 But how will they look in 3, 5 or 10 years?
 It may not be long before they start looking tatty and require redecoration.
 The worst of them will start rotting well before their guarantees run out, in an industry with a terrible after-sales reputation.

 However, if you ask all the questions in our previous blog ‘What Are The Elements Of Quality In Timber Windows And Doors?’ and take your time to delve into the detail of each product, you are more likely to make the right choice.

 ‘Like for Like’ Quotations

 We’ve been to see potential Clients who’ve taken the time to listen, look at samples in detail, visit the workshop and showroom, then upon receiving their quote say “we’re getting other quotes”.
 This is usually because the products we recommend are higher than their intended budget.

-Some then tell me they are going elsewhere because they have had a cheaper quote, and they often do this without even seeing the competitor’s product – they’ve seen mine, so surely the other company’s product is about the same, right?
+Some then tell us they’re going elsewhere because they’ve had a cheaper quote, and they often do this without even seeing the competitor’s product – they’ve seen ours, so surely the other company’s product is about the same, right?

 Sometimes they tell us they’ve had a ‘like for like’ quote, i.e. for a product which they consider to have the same specification.
 Of these quotations NOT ONE has ever been truly like-for-like.

 Case Study 1 – Large Renovation Project

 Our preferred manufacturer quoted for a large renovation project in a hardwood, engineered Sapele.
 It came to £48,000.
 This was higher than the Client’s budget, who then got another quotation for £40,000, which they maintained was ‘like-for-like’.
 But having been to both workshops and showrooms they preferred our products and wanted to see what we could do with the pricing.